Bisesh777/MYPORTFOLIO/README.md

 ## Credits

 This portfolio website is based on the Browny template obtained from ThemeWagon, under the terms of their license.
-The template was customized by Lav Thaiba.
+The template was customized by Bisesh Paneru.

 For more information about the licensing terms, please refer to [ThemeWagon's license](https://themewagon.com/license/).